 Anything by Snatam Kaur makes an incredible gift.
 Every CD is full of loveliness, but this CD, one of her first, is often overlooked by her many fans.
 On it, she sings the name of God in many different languages, creating a beautiful interfaith prayer for peace.
 Perfect for massage, interfaith gatherings, meditation, or just singing along.

-Entrancing and powerful, yet sweet and gentle, these mantras are a mixture of beautiful music, rich mantras, and Yogi Bhajan’s resounding voice.
+Entrancing and powerful, yet sweet and gentle, these mantras are a mixture of beautiful music and rich mantras.
 The driving beat in Gobinday Mukunday makes its great for energetic kriya and its easy to listen to for long periods of time and sing along.